cgreenhalgh/music-archive/docs/userinterface.md

 - drag'n'drop - add, edit/re-order

 To do:
+- drag/drop clips to re-order
 - drop playlist on playlist (including list and map update)
-- muzivisual support for playlist change, i.e. more careful about reload - check all stages
 - clip title edit
 - clip start offset
 - clip duration
-- drag/drop clips to re-order
+- muzivisual support for playlist change, i.e. more careful about reload - check all stages
 - muzivisual first stage that isn't basecamp! (for playlist)
-- playlist import removes old items
 - hint for drop tagets
 - feedback for successful drop